GouravKhunger/gouravkhunger/README.md

 - 🌱 I’m currently learning advanced concepts in android development
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 Goals for 2021: Getting Google Certified in Android Development
 - ⚡ Fun fact: I love to talk 😅

 ## Tools / Languages: